 Rigid Pavement

-This type of pavement uses reinforced concrete slabs as the main structural layer.
+This type of pavement utilises reinforced Concrete slabs as its primary structural layer.
 It’s designed to distribute loads over a wider area due to its rigidity and high flexural strength.

 Structure Layers